thenexthub/Codira/docs/ABI/TypeMetadata.rst

   pointer** is stored at **offset 4**; on other platforms, it is not present.
   The rodata pointer points to an Objective-C compatible rodata record for the class.
 This pointer value includes a tag.
-  The **low bit is always set to 1** for Swift classes and always set to 0 for Objective-C classes.
+  The **low bit is always set to 1** for Codira classes and always set to 0 for Objective-C classes.
 - The **class flags** are a 32-bit field at **offset 5** on platforms which support Objective-C interoperability; on other platforms, the field is at